lp1dev/tinted-glass-webcam-notifier/README.md

 # Tinted Glass

-Tinted glass notifies you whenever a program uses the webcam(s) on your computer.
+Tinted glass is a daemon to notify the users whenever a program uses the webcam(s) on the machine.

 ## Compatibility